-Reaction as UK PM Johnson admitted to hospital with coronavirus symptoms
+Factbox: Reaction as UK PM Johnson admitted to hospital with coronavirus symptoms

 “Wishing Boris Johnson the best for getting through this, and a full, fast recovery.
 Carrie, Jo, Leo, Rachel: best of health to you.
 It’s vital we all follow the guidance; that’s how to protect you, your family, your loved ones.”

-Compiled by Alistair Smout
+Compiled by Alistair Smout; editing by Guy Faulconbridge